ibm-cloud-docs/satellite/storage-efs.md

       Example output:
       ```
       NAME   CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS        CLAIM        STORAGECLASS           REASON   AGE
       efs    5Gi        RWO            Retain           Available                  sat-aws-file-gold               34m
       ```
       {: screen}

 3. Create a persistent volume claim (PVC) that matches the PV that you created.
    1. Create a YAML configuration file for your PVC.
-In order for the PVC to match the PV, you must use the same value for the storage class and the size of the storage.
+In order for the PVC to match the PV, you must use the same values for the storage class and the size of the storage.
-      ```
+      ```yaml
       apiVersion: v1
       kind: PersistentVolumeClaim
       metadata: